 Another great way to deal with after-school meltdowns is to seek ways to connect with your child.
 Put down your phone and spend some one-on-one time with them, have a meal together, play a board game or complete a puzzle together.
 Listen to what they have to tell you about their school day and give them your full attention.

-Of course, if your child seems especially anxious about school or is having tantrums on a regular basis, it’s best to investigate it a bit more.
+Of course, if your child seems especially anxious about school or is having tantrums regularly, it’s best to investigate it a bit more.
 Talk to their teacher or book an appointment with your GP if you become concerned.
-You can read more about After-School Restraint Collapse here, here and here.
+You can read more about After-School Restraint Collapse here, you can also click here and also here for more info.